== The first couple boards === Don’t forget to hang your blinkenlights from the eaves this christmas!

 void loop() {}

 Honestly, I find this crazy.
 Like, why?
-Someone in their programming journey will learn about function prototypes vs definitions in like the 2nd or 3rd week [citation needed].
-In an effort to make programming slightly less confusing for the first 3 weeks, the Arduino devs decided to make programming slightly harder and less predictable for weeks 4 through infinity.
+Someone in their programming journey will learn about function prototypes vs definitions in like their 2nd or 3rd week.
+In an effort to make programming slightly less confusing for weeks 1 through 3, the Arduino devs decided to make programming slightly harder and less predictable for weeks 4 through infinity.

 #include "main.h"